ocinemod87/SDKinQT/README.md

 # SDKinQT

-This is the final project I developed for my AP degree in IT Technology during my internship.
+This is the final project I developed for my AP degree in IT Technology.

 The company asked me to develop a modular system to customize and add new features to an existing application using the Qt framework.